solodev/cloud-documentation/src/infrastructure/certificates/Add Certificate/index.md

 **Name** | **Description**
 :--- | ---
 Domain | Choose your domain.
-Provider | Choose a provider from the drop-down list or select the add provider option.
+Provider | Choose a provider from the drop-down list or select the Add Provider option.

 ## Confirm